UbuntuKylin/kylin-screenshot/README.md

 **Example**:

-If you want to install Flameshot in `~/myBuilds/test`, you can execute the following to do so:
+If you want to install Kylin-ScreenShot in `~/myBuilds/test`, you can execute the following to do so:

 ```shell
 qmake CONFIG+=packaging